My business is Franchises. Ratings. Success stories. Ideas. Work and education

 A common type of connection outside the city.
 Everything attracts subscribers here:

-• the possibility of round-the-clock technical support,
+• possibility of round-the-clock technical support,

 • the cost of services is from 200-250 rubles per month.

-• low rates - up to 1000 rubles,
+• low tariffs - up to 1000 rubles,

 • the tariff can be frozen for the winter or another period, this is convenient for those who live outside the city not the whole year, but only the summer season,

-• high speeds up to 100 Mbps,
+• high speeds up to 100 Mbit per second,

 • Do you only use a smartphone or a small laptop?
 Then the volume of your daily traffic is small - about 300 MB.